iblech/talk-hilbert-schemes/README.md

 * Hiraku Nakajima.
 Lectures on Hilbert schemes of points on surfaces.
 * Andrei Okounkov.
 [Problems for lecture I and II at the Andrejewski Day 2013](http://www.math.uni-augsburg.de/andrejewski-2013/program.html).
 * Brendan Pawlowski.
 [Torus actions and maximal tori, part 2](http://chromotopy.org/torus-actions-maximal-tori-2).

+The drawing is by Carina Willbold (CC BY SA).